Château Woolsack: Recreation

 The area is rich in game.
 Wild boar and deer are present in excellent areas for the chasse à courre (hunting with hounds) which is the reason for the chateau.
 Pigeons, thrushes, ortolans, and woodcocks were also highly sought after by the Duke.

 During his time the Duke wanted a wild hunting lodge and to limit access to the Lake of Aureilhan.
 To this end he built a pontoon which was always visible and made the crossing by motorboat.

 After the Duke

-Nazi Troops occupied Mimizan on 28 June 1940.
+In the Second World War, Nazi German troops occupied Mimizan on 28 June 1940.
 The chateau was requisitioned to house officers.
-On Liberation the house was returned to its owner.
+Upon the liberation of France, the house was returned to its owner.

 On 7 February 1947 the Duke married for the fourth time to Nancy Anne Winifred Sullivan.
 When the couple were about to come for a honeymoon in Woolsack, the house caught fire on the night of 23 February 1947 and a large part was burnt.
 The Duke returned to Woolsack only once before his death in 1953 to decide the sale of his property.
 Restored by Mr. Sargos, the chateau then became the property of Groupe Gascogne in the 1980s who intended it for seminars and receptions.
 It is now privately owned by individuals.